Baderbey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Baderbey first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived the place named Battersby in the North Riding of Yorkshire.
 Battersby Township was in the parish of Ingleby Greenbow.
 The place-name is derived from an Old English word denoting Bothvarr's town.
-CITATION[CLOSE]

 Early Origins of the Baderbey family